DCRT-LUMC/exonviz/docs/source/usage.rst

 Installation
 ------------

-ExonVIz can be installed using pip:
+ExonViz can be installed using pip:

 .. code-block:: console

-   (.venv) $ pip install exonviz
+   pip install exonviz

 Default usage
 ----------------